Leadership & business

 When people engage in decision-making, they are more committed to the outcomes.

-Addressing disagreements directly transforms potential issues into opportunities for improvement.
+Addressing disagreements directly transforms potential issues into opportunities for improvement, much like stepping outside a comfort zone does for an individual.

 Challenging internal ideas helps organisations stay ahead, rather than reacting to external changes.